 Yes, you may be entitled to compensation if you’re involved in a construction accident.
 If you are a worker on the site, you may qualify for compensation under the North Carolina Workers’ Compensation Act.

 Workers’ compensation will cover your medical expenses and lost wages due to the accident.
 For non-economic losses such as pain and suffering, emotional distress, and other physical and emotional injuries due to the accident, you would need to file a personal injury lawsuit.
 In that case, a third party would be held liable.
-A team member can discuss details with you during your free initial consultation.
+A team member from our skilled personal injury lawyers team can discuss details with you during your free initial consultation.

 What Should I Do If I Am in a Construction Accident?